 2. Does Jesus really teach that his Parousia is “imminent,” in the sense that it could come “at any moment?”

 We have seen that in the Olivet Discourse the Lord told his disciples that no one except the Father knows the day or hour of his coming (24:36); that he will come at a time when neither the world (24:38-39) nor the saints (24:40-43) expect him; and that his coming will indeed catch certain professing believers unawares (24:45-25:13).
-From texts like these, some have concluded that true watchfulness requires the saints to believe that Christ could indeed return at any moment.
+From texts like these some have concluded that true watchfulness requires the saints to believe that Christ could indeed return at any moment.
 However, this is not at all what the Lord had in mind; indeed, he had in mind quite the opposite.
-As Matthew 24:23-28 makes clear, Jesus understood that faith in an “any moment return” sets the saints up for all kinds of “winds” of prophetic doctrine, one of which powerfully blew through the church in Thessalonica (2 Thessalonians 2:1-3).
+As Matthew 24:23-28 makes clear, Jesus understood that faith in an “any moment return” sets the saints up for all kinds of “winds” of prophetic doctrine, one of which powerfully blew through the church in Thessalonica (2 Thess.
+2:1-3).
 Therefore, his point here—and Paul’s in 2 Thessalonians 2—is to insist that he will not return until certain definite signs appear on the historical horizon.
 When the saints see these, they will still not know the day or the hour of his coming; but they will know—or very strongly suspect—that the day and hour have drawn nigh.
-So then, Christians are indeed to watch: for the signs, signs that could quite suddenly appear on the stage of world history, with the return of their Lord following right behind (24:32-33; Mark 13:37).
+So then: Christians are indeed to watch: for the signs, signs that could quite suddenly appear on the stage of world history, with the return of their Lord following right behind (24:32-33; Mark 13:37).3

 The Olivet Discourse predicts both these developments: unprecedented upheavals in nature and society, and people eating, drinking, working, and marrying as usual, apparently oblivious to the Judgment looming overhead.
 How can we reconcile these seemingly contradictory phenomena?
 The best answer, I think, is to recall that Jesus spoke of the latter day tribulation in terms of birth pains (24:28).
 Birth pains come in waves, with each one more intense than its predecessor.
 It seems reasonable, then, to conclude that as the end approaches, the birth pains will intensify, yet still be marked by ebb and flow.
 Immediately prior to the end, they will ebb.
 Then, when the world says, “Peace and safety!” (presumably because of the ascendancy of the Antichrist) sudden destruction will come upon them as (transitional) labor pains come upon a pregnant woman, and they will not escape (1 Thessalonians 5:3).